TianyuanCai/ml-notes/ml-notes/ml.md

 A hypothesis class can shatter a set of n points if it contains a function that can generate all $2^n$ possible binary labelings of those points correctly (i.e. if it can classify every point in the set correctly, no matter how we label them).

 The VC dimension of a hypothesized class is defined to be the largest n such that we can find at least one set of n points it shatters, but no set of n+1 points that it shatters.
-This is how we can prove the VC Dimension of a hypothesis class $\mathcal{H}$.
+This is how we can prove the VC Dimension of a hypothesis class $mathcal{H}$.

 If you have n data points, you have 2^n possible labelings.
 For each of these labelings, if you can draw a function from your function family that separates the labels, then the set of n points is said to have been shattered by your family of functions.
 The maximum n which you can shatter is the VC dimension, h, of your function family.